KILLinefficiency/ArchBuild/README.md

 ## Using the scripts

+### Stage 1

-1. Fire your VM and boot into the Arch Linux Live ISO.
+Fire your VM and boot into the Arch Linux Live ISO.
 Install Git:

 ```
 pacman -Sy git --noconfirm